Culture & Institutional Excellence

 Workshops are designed to serve employees across all units, departments, and divisions.
 The program consists of three workshops, which may be taken individually or in any order.
 Each workshop will be offered once per quarter during the 2025–2026 academic year: in person at Cal Poly San Luis Obispo during fall and spring, and virtually in winter to ensure access for all employees, including those at Cal Poly Maritime Academy and the Solano Campus.
 While there is no requirement to complete all three workshops, participants who wish to do so are welcome to spread them out across different quarters.

-This program is offered by the Office for University Diversity and Inclusion (OUDI) in partnership with Employee and Organization Development (EOD) and the Center for Teaching, Learning, and Technology (CTLT).
+This program is offered by the Department of Culture and Institutional Excellence (CIX) in partnership with Employee and Organization Development (EOD) and the Center for Teaching, Learning, and Technology (CTLT).
 We encourage managers to support their teams by encouraging participation—helping staff contribute meaningfully to a campus climate that reflects and supports the needs of our increasingly diverse Cal Poly community.

 Workshop Descriptions